spkenv/spk/OPEN_SOURCE_PLAN.md

 - [x] Set up email list, add internal developers.
 - [x] The code needs a LICENSE file attached, and copyright notices affixed to all the code modules.
-- [ ] (IP - lg) README, CONTRIBUTING guide, basic procedures, etc. -- the set of
-  things expected for any open source project.
+- [x] README, CONTRIBUTING guide, basic procedures, etc. -- the set of things expected for any open source project.
-- [ ] (IP - ryan) Some work to make it buildable and testable, so that the initial co-developers will actually be able to kick the tires.
+- [x] Some work to make it buildable and testable, so that the initial co-developers will actually be able to kick the tires.
-- [ ] (IP - ryan) If possible, set up initial continuous integration so we know it builds outside of our environment and can pass basic tests.
+- [x] If possible, set up initial continuous integration so we know it builds outside of our environment and can pass basic tests.
-- [ ] (IP - lg) Get **final** business clearance to open source.
+- [x] Get **final** business clearance to open source.
-- [ ] Add external developers to mail list, GitHub repos.
+- [x] Add external developers to mail list, GitHub repos.

 ## Initial private share to work toward minimal viable product